pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 KSR decided to include those events in his books even if they happen outside of where the camera normally stays.
 We get quite a few smaller chapters describing a community facing a disaster completely destroying their homes and livelihoods.
 It keeps us on our toes, reminding us of the stakes, but it never gets to the point of the very first chapter and the Indian heatwave.

 <future>
 Despite its satirical outlook, "...Future" doesn't negate those events and presents them as destructive.
-KSR's pen is a little more subtle, playing with our Western biases: every time a disaster strikes in the Global North, only few people die.
+KSR's pen is a little more subtle, playing with our Western biases: every time a disaster strikes in the Global North, only a few people die.
 Individualistic capitalists not caring about their communities somehow start _working together_, the crumbling infrastructure of (_checks notes_) Los Angeles proves... superior...?
 The civilization triumphs.
 </future>

 <future>